 The PFMC allocation for the Klamath River Basin sport harvest is normally a minimum of 15 percent of the non-tribal PFMC harvest allocation of KRFC.
-Preseason stock projections of 2024 adult KRFC abundance will not be available from PFMC until March 2024.
-The 2024 basin allocation will be recommended by PFMC in April 2024.
-That allocation will inform the quota that the Department proposes to the Commission for adoption as a quota for the in-river sport harvest at the Commission's May 2024 teleconference meeting.
+Preseason stock projections of 2025 adult KRFC abundance will not be available from PFMC until March 2025.
+The 2025 basin allocation was recommended by PFMC in April 2025.
+That allocation will inform the quota that the Department proposes to the Commission for adoption as a quota for the in-river sport harvest at the Commission's May 2025 teleconference meeting.

-The Commission may adopt a KRFC in-river sport harvest quota that is different than the quota proposed by the Department or the PFMC 2024 allocation for that fishery.
+The Commission may adopt a KRFC in-river sport harvest quota that is different than the quota proposed by the Department or the PFMC 2025 allocation for that fishery.
 Commission modifications need to meet biological and fishery allocation goals specified in law or established in the FMP.